agentgt/jirm/README.md

 **How JIRM is different**

  1. CRUD truly **Immutable** POJOs.
 That is all fields are final with a constructor that fills them.
- 1. Uses [JPA annotations](https://github.com/agentgt/jirm/tree/master/jirm-orm#supported-jpa-annotations) to help map the SQL ResultSet to your POJOs
+ 1. Uses [JPA annotations](https://github.com/agentgt/jirm/tree/master/jirm-orm#supported-jpa-annotations) to help map the SQL ResultSet to your POJOs.
- 1. READ's hiearchy of Immutable POJOs.
-That is `@ManyToOne` 's are loaded eagerly, but for WRITE we only write the top POJO.
+ 1. READs hierarchy of Immutable POJOs.
+That is `@ManyToOne`s are loaded eagerly, but for WRITE we only write the top POJO.
  1. Once the POJO is loaded there is no magic.
 It is not "enhanced".
 It is safe to deserialize or cache especially because they are immutable.
- 1. Manually do One to Many (ie collections) which IMHO is the right way to do it (because there is nothing worse than accidentally pulling 1000 items).
+ 1. Manually do one-to-many (i.e. collections) which IMHO is the right way to do it (because there is nothing worse than accidentally pulling 1000 items).
  1. No hidden lazy loading.
  1. Threadsafe - Most of the library is threadsafe.
- 1. Stateless (like Ajave EBean... ie no session factory).
+ 1. Stateless (like Ajave EBean... i.e. no session factory).
- 1. Fluent API
+ 1. Fluent API.
  1. Or you can use SQL with IMHO the best [**SQL Placeholder templates**](https://github.com/agentgt/jirm/tree/master/jirm-core#sql-placeholder-parser).
- 1. Sits nicely on top of other JDBC wrappers like [**Spring JDBC**](http://static.springsource.org/spring/docs/3.0.x/reference/jdbc.html)
+ 1. Sits nicely on top of other JDBC wrappers like [**Spring JDBC**](http://static.springsource.org/spring/docs/3.0.x/reference/jdbc.html).
  1. Let your JDBC wrapper handle transactions - e.g. compile time Transaction Support through AspectJ (Through Spring JDBC).

 **JIRM does all of this and more!**

-There was also some one looking for one here: http://stackoverflow.com/questions/2698665/orm-supporting-immutable-classes
+There was also someone looking for one here: http://stackoverflow.com/questions/2698665/orm-supporting-immutable-classes

 Install